TYPO3-cookbooks/site-chefcitypo3org/README.md

 Open Issues
 ===========

-* The Jenkins jobs are build with Jobs DSL Plugin using "classic Jenkins jobs" - we should take a look at the [pipeline plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin) as this will keep the number of jobs smaller
+* (/) The Jenkins jobs are build with Jobs DSL Plugin using "classic Jenkins jobs" - we should take a look at the [pipeline plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin) as this will keep the number of jobs smaller
 * From time to time we get a `Jenkins::Helper::JenkinsNotReady` error when provisioning Jenkins.
 We then have to ssh into the machine and re-start Jenkins manually...
-* Jenkins is currently not started as a service - but that's what we want...
+* (/) Jenkins is currently not started as a service - but that's what we want... see [https://github.com/TYPO3-infrastructure/chef-jenkins/commit/64367b4e00313c89824f1cc23a1a40f1d5a58f67]
 * We get "out of limit warnings" from Github since we are currently using an unauthenticated API request.
 We should use API credentials to prevent this.
+* Currently we do not handle cookbook upload to Chef Server
+* Get rid of Vagrant and write documentation how to use Testkitchen
+* Write some Unit / Integration tests
+* Refactor `site_t3chefjenkins_dev` into `app_t3chefjenkins` and `site_t3chefjenkins_prod` for separating dev and prod environment
+* Write cookbook doc and use `knife-cookbook-doc` to render cookbook README